icaroribeiro/nuveo-code-challenge/README.md

 In what follows, there is a guide that includes API requests for creating, obtaining and updating data from the database.

-(P.S., before checking the following examples, consider that no data is recorded prior to this explanation).
+(P.S.
+Before checking the following examples, consider that no data is recorded prior to this explanation).

 ### Status